 The holiday season is already here and we are preparing to leave for our vacation.
 What to bring with us?
-If you are planning a trip to Italy, I would sure suggest leaving a little space for your shopping, but there are also some essentials you can’t forget.
+If you are planning a trip to Italy, I’m guessing you are going to visit the eternal city.
+While I would sure suggest leaving a little space for your shopping, there are also some essentials you can’t forget.

 If it’s your first trip, check out our complete guide to the top Rome tourist attractions.